arenglish/nx-semantic-release-demo/README.md

 Please post an issue for any questions or if it does not work for you.

 This does not yet demonstrate how to:
-* update an inner project Changelog with only commits relevant to that project (semantic-release-monorepo pacakge has that capability, but I have not tried it in an nx workspace yet)
+* update an inner project Changelog with only commits relevant to that project (semantic-release-monorepo package has that capability, but I have not tried it in an nx workspace yet)
 * release applications on independent versions (this method is platform versioned, yet only publishes applications that have changed per version)

 * Add a "release" target to your apps "architect" property in angular.json